SYMBOLIC HEALING (also known as Cultural Healing)

 − patient recovers and returns to the community

-MAPPING SYMPTOMS ONTO CULTURE MODELS
+MAPPING SYMPTOMS ONTO CULTURAL MODELS

 − mapping is a translation of symptoms into the language of a model